Unsubscribing Made Easy: Understanding Email Unsubscribe Law Canons

 Sender Reputation

-Bulk emailers have to maintain a low spam complaint rate for their sender reputation.
-Gmail tracks user reports of spam, and senders with excessively high spam rates will have their emails delivered less frequently or even blocked entirely.
+Bulk emailers have to maintain a low spam complaint rate for their email sender reputation.
+Gmail tracks user reports of spam; senders with excessively high spam rates will have their emails delivered less frequently to the Gmail Primary Inbox or even blocked entirely.

 Email marketers have to keep spam rates below 0.10% and avoid reaching a threshold of 0.30% or higher.
-For their Gmail users, email marketers can monitor spam rates using Google’s Postmaster Tools.
+For their Gmail recipients, email marketers can monitor spam rates using Google Postmaster Tools.

 Email Content

 Marketers must focus on permission-based email marketing and avoid sending emails to people who haven’t opted in to receive them.
-Senders should ensure their emails follow the Internet Message Format standard (RFC 5322) to avoid deliverability issues.
+Senders should ensure their emails follow the Internet Message Format standard — RFC 5322 — to avoid email deliverability issues.
 Marketing emails can’t use misleading “From” headers either.

 If senders forward emails, they have to add ARC headers to outgoing emails.
 ARC headers indicate the message was forwarded and identify them as the forwarder.
 Mailing list senders should also add a List-id: header, which specifies the mailing list, to outgoing messages.